Public API Changes in Aspose.Cells 8.3.1

 workbook.save("output.xlsx");

-The methods Cell.getTable & ListObject.putCellValue have been added with Aspose.Cells for Java 8.3.1 in order to facilitate the users to access the ListObject from a cell and add values inside it using the row and column offsets.
-The following sample code loads the source spreadsheet, and adds values inside the table.
+The methods Cell.getTable and ListObject.putCellValue have been added with Aspose.Cells for Java 8.3.1 in order to facilitate users in accessing the ListObject from a cell and adding values inside it using row and column offsets.
+The following sample code loads the source spreadsheet and adds values inside the table.

 Java